Our Healthy Kentucky Home

 Shareable Messages

 Simple steps such as eating 2 servings of fruits or vegetables daily, exercising at least 30 minutes 3 times per week and engaging with others to stay connected can help improve your overall health.
-Learn how a community health worker can help you on your health journey through healthy eating, exercising and engagement.
 Visit: OurHealthyKyHome.ky.gov to learn more.
 Join the #OurHealthyKyHome campaign.

 Contact Information